 Scheduling Your Social Media Campaigns

-So now you know why you should automate part of your email marketing campaign and know how to get started (Aweber and Mailchimp will give you the instruction videos for how to use their software when you sign up), let’s look at how you can make your social marketing a lot more hands off too.
+So now you know why you should automate part of your email marketing campaign and know how to get started (Active Campaign, Aweber and Mailchimp will all give you the instruction videos for how to use their software when you sign up), let’s look at how you can make your social marketing a lot more hands off too.

 While a lot of social updating can only be done live in person (E.G. Replying to people’s comments), there are a bunch of updates you can make which can be schedules hours, days or even weeks before hand.
 Doing this will mean you don’t always have to be tied down to your phone or computer to constantly feed your followers information, and will mean you can schedule a load of updates for the coming weeks in one sitting when you have some spare time.

 Which Free Tool Can You Use To Schedule Your Social Updates?

 While it’s possible to schedule Facebook status updates beforehand via Facebook themselves, if you’ve ever tried this, you’ll know it’s not very handy to do.
 You have to manually enter in the date and time; there’s no easy visual calender to help you do this quickly and easily.
 Furthermore, the process is a very slow one.

 Twitter currently doesn’t have a built in schedule updates function.

 To schedule both your Facebook and Twitter updates in advance, I recommend using the free tool Hootsuite.
 While there’s also a paid version available, the free version will work well enough for what you’re going to be doing.
 The paid version is more for companies or if you need multiple users.

 I’ve used a few social scheduling tools before, and this is hands down the best one.